nimblelearn/datapackage-m/README.md

 ### Option 2: Excel Template

 1. Download the [latest release](https://github.com/nimblelearn/datapackage-m/releases).
 2. Open the 'datapackage-m-template.xltx' file found in the 'templates' folder with Excel 2010 or later.
 For Excel 2010 and 2013, you MUST have the [Power Query for Excel](https://www.microsoft.com/en-gb/download/details.aspx?id=39379) add-in installed (installing the latest version is recommended).
-Power Query is built-in from with Excel 2016 and later, and can be found under the 'Data' as 'Get and Transform Data'.
+Power Query is built-in from with Excel 2016 and later, and can be found under the 'Data' tab in the 'Get & Transform Data' section.
 3. Open the Power Query Editor window and invoke the `DataPackageTable` or `DataPackageTables` function with a valid [Data Package Identifier String](https://frictionlessdata.io/specs/data-package-identifier/).
 Invoking the `DataPackageTable` function also requires a valid resource name or index.

 For instructions on how to open the Power Query Editor window in Excel [click here](https://support.office.com/en-gb/article/Introduction-to-the-Query-Editor-Power-Query-1d6cdb63-bf70-4ae8-a7d5-6ae9547004d9).